microsoft/react-native-code-push/README.md

 *Note: Android support for updating assets was added to React Native v0.19.0, and requires you to use CodePush v1.7.0.
 If you are using an older version of RN, you can't update assets via CodePush, and therefore, need to either upgrade or use the previous workflow for simply updating your JS bundle.*

 If you are using the new React Native [assets system](https://facebook.github.io/react-native/docs/images.html#content), as opposed to loading your images from the network and/or platform-specific mechanisms (e.g. iOS asset catalogs), then you can't simply pass your jsbundle to CodePush as demonstrated above.
 You **MUST** provide your images as well.
-To do this, simply use the following workflow:
+To do this, simply use either one of the following workflows:

+### Use the `release-react` command

+The `release-react` command is a utility that automates the process of generating the update contents (JS bundle, image assets) for your project via the `react-native` bundle command and uploading a release to CodePush via the `code-push release` command with those contents.
+It automatically infers parameters such as the `<targetBinaryRange>` from the project's config files (`Info.plist` for updates targeting iOS or `build.gradle` for updates targeting Android).

+To use it, execute the `release-react` command specifying your app name and [target platform](http://codepush.tools/docs/cli.html#platform-parameter) ("ios" or "android"), e.g. `code-push release-react Foo ios`.
+After about a minute, your latest update should be released to CodePush!

+For more information about the `release-react` command and its parameters, refer to the [CLI documentation](http://codepush.tools/docs/cli.html#releasing-updates-to-a-react-native-app).

+Additionally, the CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
+The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.

+*Note: Releasing assets via CodePush requires that you're using React Native v0.15.0+ and CodePush v1.4.0+ (for iOS) and React Native v0.19.0+ and CodePush v1.7.0+ (Android).
+If you are using assets and an older version of the CodePush plugin, you should not release updates via CodePush, because it will break your app's ability to load images from the binary.
+Please test and release appropriately!*

+### Manually generating update contents and releasing to CodePush

+For scenarios where you require more control over where and how your update contents get generated and what gets released to CodePush e.g. in CI setups, you can use the following workflow:

 1. Create a new directory that can be used to organize your app's release assets (i.e. the JS bundle and your images).
 We recommend calling this directory "release" but it can be named anything.
 If you create this directory within your project's directory, make sure to add it to your `.gitignore` file, since you don't want it checked into source control.